alessiosavi/StreamingServer/README.md

 ## Introduction

 This project is developed for have a plug-and-play video streaming server delegated to expose all the films downloaded from you main computer.
-With this tool, you can save all of you preferite films, song, videos into your PC.
+With this tool, you can save all of you preterits films, song, videos into your PC.
 Then, you can view these media from anywhere using an internet connection.

 The server have a basic authentication system.
-One endpoint is delegated to register an user, another one is delegated to manage the log-in phase.
+One endpoint is delegated to register a user, another one is delegated to manage the log-in phase.

-Another endpoint is delegated to verify the account, so before that an account is able to stream your resources, you have to verify that the account is related to somenone that you know
+Another endpoint is delegated to verify the account, so before that an account is able to stream your resources, you have to verify that the account is related to someone that you know

 ## Requirements